 This is the story of a dot that got bored of sitting in the same place for ages without anything to do.
 So, it got up and started moving around.
 And that was when the fun started…

 Syrian author Gulnar Hajo takes us on a playful journey about shapes.
 Through charming illustrations and sharp storyline, Hajo explores how the universe is constructed from dots, lines and shapes, and how they work harmoniously to create.

-Originally published in Arabic by Bright Fingers, a publishing house she co-founded with her husband, Samer al-Kadri, in Syria in 2004, this is first time Hajo’s work has been published in English by a UK-based publisher.
+Originally published in Arabic by Bright Fingers, a publishing house she co-founded with her husband, Samer al-Kadri, in Syria in 2004, this is first time Hajo’s work has been published in English.